stephenmcgov/bct18miniboard/README.md

 - A calendar showing the exam schedule timetable, for use on the landing page

-- Integration of analytics through use of database systems (replace basic hit counter, eg. matomo)
+- Integration of analytics through use of database systems (replace basic hit counter, eg. Matomo)

 Have a useful feature in mind?
 Email us at bct18miniboard@gmail.com!